 Lessons from an Association that Opened a Headquarters During a Global Pandemic

 “We wanted to create a more flexible work environment, to give our employees the ability to work in different spaces, including remotely, and to create a facility that promoted health and wellness.”

 APTA Centennial Center: Investing in Our Future

 On January 22, 2019, APTA ceremonially broke ground on its new headquarters: APTA Centennial Center.
 Two year later, the building officially opened with a formal ribbon cutting event on Jan.
 15, 2021, the 100th anniversary of the founding of our association.

 The road to 3030 Potomac Avenue

-After more than 3 decades at that location, the facilities needed significant repairs and systems improvements.
+After more than three decades at that location, the facilities needed significant repairs and systems improvements.
 In 2015, APTA’s Board of Directors (Board) began exploring renovation options and learned that relocation might be a better investment.

-The Board formed a work group of 9 members and advisors to explore the feasibility of renovating the existing buildings or purchasing available office space in the greater Washington, DC, area, including Alexandria.
+The Board formed a work group of nine members and advisors to explore the feasibility of renovating the existing buildings or purchasing available office space in the greater Washington, DC, area, including Alexandria.
 During that process, the association was alerted to available land in the nearby Potomac Yard neighborhood, which was beginning to undergo a significant redevelopment.

 Around this time, the City of Alexandria rezoned APTA’s existing waterfront property on North Fairfax Street to allow for more expensive residential development.
 This reclassification meant the property’s highest and best use was not as a business plaza, and that renovating APTA’s existing headquarters would lead to only a marginal increase in property value.
 The better investment was to sell the property to a developer looking to maximize its value through mixed-use construction.